Love is discrimination

 In chapter 97, Canute shows the limitations of humans.
 He talks big how he is the King of England, Denmark and Norway.
 He united 3 kingdoms and was the strongest Viking.
 Then, he tries to stop the waves of the sea and explains how weak he is and his political power means nothing.
 He wants to establish a perfect country.
 He explains that God is the person who is making that dream impossible.
 Then, he explains why he must rebel and fight against God to achieve his dream.

 I do not believe that a God exists.
-But if I assume the existence of a personal god, I had come to the same conclusion long before I read Vinland Saga.
+But if I assume the existence of a personal god, I had come to the same conclusion as Canute long before I read Vinland Saga.
 If I believed that a personal God existed, then it would be my moral duty to fight against him, for he is the reason for the problem of evil.
+It is unforgivable if there is a God who can solve all these problems and yet chooses not to solve them.

 “If God really existed, it would be necessary to abolish him.”